Toad (band): History

 Toad was formed in 1970 by guitarist Vittorio 'Vic' Vergeat, bassist Werner Fröhlich and drummer Cosimo Lampis.
-Vergeat had been in the British space rock group Hawkwind briefly.
+Vergeat had played with the British space rock group Hawkwind in London in 1969.
 Fröhlich and Lampis had left European psychedelic rock band Brainticket after the recording of their first album, Cottonwoodhill.
 Toad wrote and recorded material for their self-titled album in late 1970, and released the record in 1971, along with "Stay!", a single that did fairly well and made a great deal of headway in the Swiss charts – a feat that no other hard rock band had accomplished.
 The album was mixed by British producer Martin Birch (who also produced for Deep Purple, Iron Maiden and Black Sabbath).
 It featured singer Benjamin "Beni" Jaeger, who left the band once it was finished.
 As the album was being released in 1971, Swiss Television filmed Toad performing at the Montreux Jazz Festival, but the footage has been lost.

 In 1972, the band released Tomorrow Blue, which was in a more blues direction and without a lead vocalist (with Vergeat and Fröhlich taking over vocal duties).
 It also was engineered by Birch.
 It included Helmut Lipsky on violin, who played prominently on the tracks "Blind Chapman's Tales", "Change In Time" and the single "Green Ham."
 Later the same year, the band recorded the album Open Fire: Live in Basel 1972, which included covers of Hendrix's "Red House" and the Band of Gypsys' "Who Knows."

 In 1975, they released their third album, Dreams, which contained all original songs, a mix of hard rock, progressive rock and blues rock.
 They also released a cover version of the Hendrix composition "Purple Haze" on a single with a B-side of Toad original "Making You Feel Right".
 The two songs were included as bonus tracks on a later re-release of Dreams.